zebrunner/carina/docs/automation/web.md

 </suite>
 ```

-### Page Opening Strategy
+### Page opening strategy

 Determines how carina detects whether expected page is opened:

 * By Url. (by default)
 * By Element presence on the page
 * By URL and Element

-To verify if page was opened is used:
+To check if page was opened is used:
 ```java
 page.isPageOpened();
 //or